-If you don’t need it or love it, why do you have it (especially if it represents free money for student loans)?
+If you don’t need it or love it, why do you have it (especially if it represents assistance for your student loans)?

 For anything that won’t sell online, never underestimate the power of an old-school yard sale, especially for furniture and miscellaneous household items.

-It might not be the most fun, but one of the best ways to find free money is in your own budget.
+It might not be the most fun, but one of the best ways to find money for your student loans is in your own budget.

 Where else in your budget can you find money to put toward student loans instead?
 Think of the freedom you’ll have later my making a few sacrifices now.